anthian/phaser3-vite-parallax/README.md

 # Phaser Vite TypeScript Parallax Example

 This is a Phaser 3 project Parallax example that uses Vite for bundling.
 It supports hot-reloading for quick development workflow, includes TypeScript support and scripts to generate production-ready builds.
+Actually is a mix of the [ourcade/phaser3-winter-parallax](https://github.com/ourcade/phaser3-winter-parallax) project using the [phaserjs/template-vite-js](https://github.com/phaserjs/template-vite-ts) template.

 ### Versions